-- At least two (2) of the following Core courses: COMM 3100, 3200, 3300.
-Students are welcome to take all 3 Core courses.
+- Core courses: At least two of the following Core courses: COMM 3100, 3200, 3300

 To satisfy the information literacy competency, all students must pass COMM 1000, 1100, and 3000Q.
-Other courses that will further enhance competency in information literacy include COMM 1300, 3100, 3103, 3200, 3300, 3321, 3400, 3450, 3600, 4089, 4100, 4120, 4220W, 4230, 4320, 4330, 4410W, 4450W, 4451W, 4460, and 4500.
+Other courses that will further enhance competency in information literacy include COMM 1300, 3100, 3103, 3200, 3300, 3321, 3400, 3450, 3600, 4089, 4100, 4120, 4220W, 4230, 4320, 4330, 4410W, 4450W, 4451W, 4460, 4500, and 4620.

 To satisfy the writing in the major requirement, students must pass at least one course from COMM 2310W, 4220W, 4410W, 4450W, 4451W, 4660W, 4930W, 4996W, or any 2000-level or above W course approved for this major.
 For students interested in media and public relations careers, journalism courses are recommended for additional writing competency.

-A minor in Communication is described in the “Minors” section.
+A minor in Communication is described in the Minors section.

 Students are encouraged to meet with a Communication advisor to discuss ways to integrate a major in Communication with other majors and degrees